futureproofso/tv/README.md

 ## for you

-your own personal chat app
+your own personal social app

 fire it up in minutes